-The bill introduced by Delegate Hanshaw seeks to amend the West Virginia Code by repealing the Certificate of Need (CON) program and terminating the West Virginia Health Care Authority, effective January 1, 2026.
-Key provisions include the elimination of the requirement for health care facilities to obtain a certificate of need to operate in the state, as well as the transfer of the authority's remaining powers, assets, records, and employees to the Secretary of the Department of Health.
-The bill also mandates that any remaining balance in the "Certificate of Need Program Fund" be redirected to the General Revenue Fund after the termination date.
+The bill introduced by Delegate Hanshaw seeks to significantly amend the West Virginia Code by terminating the West Virginia Health Care Authority and its certificate of need (CON) program, effective January 1, 2026.
+Key provisions include the repeal of various sections related to the authority's operations, including the cooperative agreement review process, and the stipulation that no health care facility will be required to obtain a certificate of need to operate in the state.
+The bill also mandates the transfer of the authority's remaining powers, assets, records, and employees to the Secretary of the Department of Health, along with the transfer of any remaining funds in the "Certificate of Need Program Fund" to the general revenue fund.

 Statutes affected: